TenghanZhong/tenghanzhong.github.io/_pages/about.md

 - Reproduced and analyzed two prominent quantitative strategies (Everbright's RSRS and Huatai's FFscore Model) using Python and Tushare data.
 - Optimized strategy parameters through sensitivity testing and feature engineering, **achieving a 200% excess return** in backtesting and **reducing the maximum drawdown by 20%.**
 - Designed and developed a versatile backtesting framework for timing and stock selection strategies, including modules for performance metric calculation, data visualization, and robustness testing.
-- Analyzed the performance of live quantitative strategies by tracking key factors and prepared comprehensive evaluation reports to support investment decisions.

 # 🎖 Honors and Awards
 - *2023.09* First-Class Scholarship